-Take note of the point that -e CONFIG_USER_HELLO is used in the romfs target.
+Take note of the point that -e CONFIG USER HELLO is used in the romfs target.

-The uClinux-dist build system is set to build all applications in the hello directory when any one of the applications there is selected.
+The atmark-dist build system is set to build all applications in the hello directory when any one of the applications there is selected.
 Therefore, the application to be installed must be selected using a condition in the romfs target.
 As described above, the application to be installed can be determined by using a conditional branch configuration option.

-For a detail explanation on romfsinst.sh, refer to the "9. romfs Installation Tool".
+For a detail explanation on romfs-inst.sh, refer to chapter 9, "romfs Installation Tool".